Neil Prakash: History

 Prakash was born in Melbourne, Australia to an Indo-Fijian father and a Cambodian mother from the south-east suburb of Springvale South.
 He attended high school at Cheltenham Secondary College.

 Prakash converted from Buddhism to Islam in August 2012 after a visit to Cambodia, when he was repulsed by what he viewed as Buddhism's commercialism and idolatry.
 He attended meetings at Al-Furqan bookstore and prayer centre in Melbourne.

 On 29 December 2018, the Australian government announced it had revoked Prakash's Australian citizenship due to his links to terrorism.
 Although Australia maintains that he retains Fijian citizenship despite being born in Melbourne, in 2019, the Fijian government refused to allow him to go there, insisting he was not and had never been a Fijian citizen.
 Peter Dutton did not consult with Fiji or an expert in Fijian law before making the decision to revoke Prakash's Australian citizenship, and Fiji does not allow dual citizenship.

 Islamic State

-He traveled to Syria via Malaysia in 2013, arriving in the city of Raqqa.
+He traveled to Syria via Malaysia in 2013, arriving in the ISIL-controlled city of Raqqa.